darkylein/dotfiles/README.md

 ## Tweaks

-Tweaks which are currently NOT integrated into the install-cript.
+Tweaks which are currently NOT integrated into the install-script.

-- Set parallel downloads for pacman to 10
+- Acivate and set parallel downloads for pacman to value 10
 ```bash
 sudo sed -i 's/^#ParallelDownloads = 5/ParallelDownloads = 10/' /etc/pacman.conf
 ```